How to buy ST Barbara (SBM) shares

 ST Barbara share dividends

-Recently ST Barbara has paid out, on average, around 42.11% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 4.36% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), ST Barbara shareholders could enjoy a 4.36% return on their shares, in the form of dividend payments.
-In ST Barbara's case, that would currently equate to about A$0.08 per share.
+Recently ST Barbara has paid out, on average, around 50% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 2.82% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), ST Barbara shareholders could enjoy a 2.82% return on their shares, in the form of dividend payments.
+In ST Barbara's case, that would currently equate to about A$0.06 per share.

 Have ST Barbara's shares ever split?

 ST Barbara's shares were split on a 1:6 basis on 21 November 2010.
-So if you had owned 6 shares the day before before the split, the next day you'd have owned 1 share.
+So if you had owned 6 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your ST Barbara shares – just the quantity.
 However, indirectly, the new 500% higher share price could have impacted the market appetite for ST Barbara shares which in turn could have impacted ST Barbara's share price.

 ST Barbara share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while ST Barbara's is 0.4179.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while ST Barbara's is 0.5019.
 This would suggest that ST Barbara's shares are less volatile than average (for this exchange).

 ST Barbara overview